Ascetic Computing

 I’d rather do without a few conveniences if it means less complications and breakages and distractions.

-This may shock you, but I prefer operating systems and software that do not automatically update themselves, even for security reasons.
+I’ll let you in on another fact, and brace yourself because this one may shock you: I prefer operating systems and software that do not automatically update themselves, even for security reasons.
 I update my operating system and software when I am ready.
 Call me a computer security heretic if you like and I will laugh and respond like the sicko I am, "Ha ha, yes!"

 OpenBSD’s 6 month release schedule is perfect for me.